lewidot/lewidev/content/blog/automating-a-login-form-with-python-and-playwright.md

 page.get_by_role(role="button", name="Login").click()
 ```

 With these steps complete we can run our python script.
-We can also add the `headless` and `slowmo` options when initialising our browser object so that we can see the results on the screen.
+We can also add the `headless` and `slow_mo` options when initialising our browser object so that we can see the results on the screen.

 ```python
 from playwright.sync_api import sync_playwright